0xzim/airline_reviews_sentiment_analysis/README.md

 * Clean and transform the raw HTML data into structured analyzable format.
 * Apply natural language processing (NLP) techniques to analyze sentiment using the VADER sentiment analyzer.

+### Data Collection
+Scraped airline reviews from the Skytrax website using BeautifulSoup.

+Focused exclusively on reviews about british airways airlines, not airports or lounges.

+Extracted various elements such as title, author, review content, different kind of rating, and recommendation status.

 ### Tools and Libraries
 * Python